alandsilva/farm-data-exercise/README.md

 docker-compose -f docker-compose.dev.yml up
 ```

-This can take from a few seconds to a couple of minutes
+This will take a few minutes to complete.
 Then from your browser you can access:

-- OpenAPI documentation and Express api from http://localhost:3000/api
 - React client from http://localhost:3000
+- OpenAPI documentation and Express api from http://localhost:3000/api (**Note:** You might need to type this url manually because the browser might redirect to localhost/api)

 ## Tests